blocknetdx/documentation/docs/service-nodes/setup.md

 ---

 ## Additional Configuration
-With the current configurations, the Service Node will only be eligible to earn block rewards if you are staking with the Collateral wallet.
-However, you can also setup a Service Node to support services on the network where 100% of fees are distributed to Service Nodes:
+At this point you have completed the basic setup for a Service Node.
+The Service Node can operate but will not be supporting any service.
+Now what you need to do is setup the Service Node to support services on the network where 100% of fees are distributed to Service Nodes:

 * With [XBridge](/protocol/xbridge/introduction), the decentralized exchange component of the Blocknet Protocol, 100% of [trading fees](/protocol/xbridge/fees) are distributed to Service Nodes for hosting full blockchain nodes and providing verification checks for trustless exchange between digital assets.
 For setup, see the [XBridge Configuration Guide](/service-nodes/xbridge-configuration).
 * With [XRouter](/protocol/xrouter/introduction)\*\*, the decentralized inter-chain communication component of the Blocknet Protocol, 100% of fees are paid to Service Nodes for hosting full blockchain nodes that support SPV calls.
 For setup, see the [XRouter Configuration Guide](/service-nodes/xrouter-configuration).